dimanikulin/dimanikulin/PublishWhat1_en.md

 # "Tags" Chapter
 **Tags** for text documents are keywords or labels assigned to the document to categorize or describe its content.
+Tags play a crucial role in categorizing and organizing content, enhancing searchability and discoverability.
 These **tags** aid in organizing and classifying documents, making them easier to search, filter, and retrieve later.

 I use these **tags** to include on the platform where I am publishing.